n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/common-issues.md

 ## Bad request - please check your parameters

-This error displays when n8n doesn't display the actual error from OpenAI.
+This error displays when the request errored but the OpenAI node wasn't able to interpret the error message from OpenAI.

 To begin troubleshooting, try running the same operation using the [HTTP Request](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) node, which should provide a more detailed error message.